abhaysudhir/Troop-Talk/README.md

 ## Current Status
 * Trying to Integrate TroopTalk into Troop 2220 (w/ Natalie's help)
 * Emailed with demo to Scoutmaster Ms. Visa
+* Talking to Aarush about integrating in his Troop

 ## Future Plans